About the Program

 PWSW Minor Requirement

 Starting Fall 2018, PWSW majors are required to complete a minor (or a 2nd major) in a liberal arts field of study.
-Excluded areas are: Arts Management, Film/Video Production, Music, Theater and Performance, Creative Writing and Visual Arts, although students may still pursue these minors (or 2nd majors) in addition to the requirement.
+This excludes certain minors which students are still encouraged to pursue but they will not fulfill the requirement.
+Excluded minors are: Arts Management, Film/Video Production, Music, Theater and Performance, Creative Writing and Visual Arts.
+Students may still pursue these excluded minors (or 2nd majors) in addition to the minor requirement and will have room in their schedule to do so.
 If a student wishes to pursue liberal arts study in a field which does not offer a minor, a 5 course concentration with two upper level electives (minimum of 18 credits including a minimum of 6 upper-level credits) can be substituted in consultation with their advisor.

 PWSW Double Majors

 PWSW double majors are required to take the PWSW Junior Seminar in either playwriting or screenwriting.
-They are not required to do the Senior Project or Senior Colloquium in PWSW.
-Double majors in the non-excluded areas of study can waive the required minor.
+They are not required to do the Senior Project or Senior Colloquium in PWSW if they choose a Senior Project in their other major.
+Double majors in the non-excluded areas of study will fulfill the required minor.